9TheTrevis9/hello-world/README.md

+# hello-world
+Assignment One
-Hi my name is Trevis and I'm almost 38 years old # hello-world Assignment One
+Hello my name is Trevis